junswj/car-price/README.md

     dtypes: float64(2), int64(1), object(13)
     memory usage: 29.0+ MB

-Exploratory Data Analysis (EDA) shows car price is strongly dependent on the year and mileage information, but other features were also affecting the price of car.
+Exploratory Data Analysis (EDA) shows car price is strongly dependent on the year and mileage information.
+It is straight forward that the recently made cars and low milage cars are the high price cars.
 <p align="center">
 <img src="static/year_price_2.png">
 </p>
 <p align="center">
 <img src="static/mile_price.png">
 </p>
+Other features were also affecting the price of car.
+For example, the range of car price varies depending on the drive type.
+The graph shows 4WD type cars have the widest range of car price.

 <p align="center">
 <img src="static/Drive.png">
 </p>